Azure/azure-sdk/releases/2020-04/js.md

 ---
-title: Azure SDK for JavaScript (March 2020)
+title: Azure SDK for JavaScript (April 2020)
 layout: post
-date: March 2020
+date: April 2020
 tags: javascript typescript
 sidebar: releases_sidebar
 repository: azure/azure-sdk-for-js
 ---

-The Azure SDK team is pleased to make available the March 2020 client library release.
+The Azure SDK team is pleased to make available the April 2020 client library release.
 This represents the seventh release of the ground-up rewrite of the client libraries to ensure consistency, idiomatic design, and excellent developer experience and productivity.
 This release includes:

 - Update for Azure Cosmos
 - Update for Azure Event Hubs